adopted-ember-addons/ember-data-factory-guy/README.md

 ### Traits
+- Used with build, buildList, make, or makeList
 - For grouping attributes together
 - Can use one or more traits in a row
  - The last trait included overrides any values in traits before it